appstonelabgit/apsl_ads_flutter/README.md

 }
 ```

-## Show All Banner Ad one by one
+## 🌐 Show All Banner Ads Sequentially

-Banners will attempt to load ad networks in the order you provided.
-If a network fails to load for any reason, it will automatically move on to the next one to prevent revenue loss.
+The banners will attempt to load ads from the networks in the sequence you specify.
+If one network fails, it will automatically switch to the next one, ensuring minimal revenue loss.

-To set the order for All Banner, simply pass the `orderOfAdNetworks` parameter in the `ApslAllBannerAd` constructor like this:
+You can specify the order using the `orderOfAdNetworks` parameter in the `ApslAllBannerAd` constructor:

-Other wise it will set by default as [admob, facebook, unity] and default AdSize is AdSize.banner,

-This is how you may show banner ad in widget-tree somewhere:

 ```dart
 @override